Andrea Tantaros: Fox News

-Sexual harassment complaints against Fox News
+Sexual harassment complaints and departure

-After initiating formal complaints of sexual harassment against Fox News personnel, on April 25, 2016, she was pulled from the show for what Fox News said were "contract issues."
+Tantaros filed formal complaints of sexual harassment against Fox News personnel.
+On April 25, 2016, she was pulled from the show for what Fox News said were "contract issues".
 In August 2016, Tantaros filed a lawsuit claiming that she approached Fox News executives about Roger Ailes sexually harassing her in 2015.
 She said that her allegations resulted first in her being demoted from The Five to Outnumbered, and then in her being taken off the air in April 2016.
 The lawsuit also claimed that Bill O'Reilly, Dean Cain, and Scott Brown made inappropriate comments to her, and that Brown and Cain touched her without her consent.
 Brown, Cain, and O'Reilly all denied her allegations.
-Her amended complaint, filed on January 29, 2018, contained details intended to back up her claims of a culture of harassment—including spying on employees—at the network.
-However, that complaint, too, was rejected.
-On May 18, 2018, Judge George B. Daniels threw her case out, citing lack of "factual support."
-Tantaros, with no formal legal training, had decided to represent herself in the case after going through three lawyers.
+Her amended complaint, filed on January 29, 2018, contained details intended to back up her claims of a culture of harassment, including spying on employees, at the network.
+However, that complaint, too, was rejected; on May 18, 2018, Judge George B. Daniels threw the case out, citing lack of "factual support."
+Without any formal legal training, Tantaros represented herself in the case after having gone through three lawyers.